jonifallon/docupaws-api/README.md

 -   Users
 -   Pets

--   Prescriptions (may be added as stretch goal)

 A user can have many pets
 A pet can have only one owner (user)
-A pet can have many prescriptions
-A prescription can belong to only one pet (stretch goal)

 ### Pets